For Immediate Release: July 2, 2024; Houston, Texas

 Through this innovative cancer study, Chitrala and his research team procured samples from the FOX Chase Cancer Center and examined samples from the African American and white population.
 The team then compiled data about demographic information including age, race, gender, and ethnicity.
 The next step was to isolate the RNA from the samples and perform auto-sequencing on the samples.

-“The most targeted therapies for clinical trials are 2 therapies--one is PARP Inhibitors therapy and the Immune Checkpoint Inhibitor therapy where inhibitors work by blocking checkpoint proteins,” Chitrala said.
+“The most targeted therapies for clinical trials are two therapies--one is PARP Inhibitors therapy and the Immune Checkpoint Inhibitor therapy where inhibitors work by blocking checkpoint proteins,” Chitrala said.
 “We cultured the samples and tested them with PARP Inhibitors therapy, and we also treated them with a combination therapy.
 Then, we wanted to see how the gene signatures would be expressed among African Americans and whites.”

-Chitrala's objectives in this study included examining the genes driving the disparities among African Americans and white patients at the single-cell level.
+Chitrala's objectives in this study included examining differences between patients at the single-cell level.
 The other aim was to determine the alterations in the tumor microenvironment among the triple-negative cancer cells which were treated with inhibitors.
 Chitrala hopes to support his next phase of innovative cancer research with RO1 and CPRIT grants.

 “This project is translational science, and we plan to translate it to the clinical setting and then take it to clinical trials,” Chitrala said.
 “We hope to see what happens to patients with triple breast cancer who are exposed to certain medications and drugs.”

-Since the completion of his Pilot Research project, Chitrala has presented more of his significant findings on triple-negative breast cancer and how it behaves in the tumor microenvironment.
+Since the completion of his pilot research project, Chitrala has presented more of his significant findings on triple-negative breast cancer and how it behaves in the tumor microenvironment.
 The aim of Chitrala’s initiative was to help create meaningful research which informs personalized treatment.
 Chitrala’s objective has a uniquely personal perspective since his grandmother battled breast cancer.

 “I was excited to be a part of this research project,” Chitrala said.
 “Once our research comes to fruition, we will see more personalized medicine.
 Hopefully, it will help more people like my grandmother, and we will create more plans of personalized treatment."